2026 City Council elections

 Electoral register presented and location of constituency electoral commission

-Electoral register information will be available on the Registers Iceland website beginning April 10, and the electoral register will be available at the Reykjavík City Hall service desk starting April 25.
+Electoral register information will be available on the Registers Iceland website beginning July 24, and the electoral register will be available at the Reykjavík City Hall service desk starting July 30.

-Who are the members of Reykjavík's constituency electoral commission?
+Who are the members of Reykjavík's Constituency Electoral Commission?

 The main members of Reykjavík's constituency electoral commission are: